Using Release Tags ¶

 Production Stability ¶

-For customers in production environments, stability is often the most sought after quality.
-For the least dependencies and the most stability:
+For customers in production environments, stability is often the highest priority.
+To ensure a deployment with the fewest dependencies and highest product stability:

 -